 When a character switches off the last light in the room, a vaguely bluish light slightly dimmer than normal illumination switches on.
-It's implied that the characters aren't supposed to see what the audience can, which makes sense; a black screen isn't much fun to watch.
+It's implied that the characters aren't supposed to see what the audience can, which makes sense; a black screen isn't much fun to watch (most of the time).
 Funny thing is, most of the time the characters will be unaffected by the supposed darkness, moving about without stumbling over furniture or stubbing toes.
 In a few cases, a red light will be used instead.

-In the past, nighttime scenes were filmed in full daylight, with a blue filter on the camera; this is known in the business as "shooting day for night" and is essentially a cost-cutting measure, since it's much easier to film a scene during the day.
-It often becomes a form of Special Effect Failure, shadows don't match the flashlights, headlights or torches involved.
+In the past, nighttime scenes were filmed in full daylight, with a blue filternote on the camera; this is known in the business as "shooting day for night" and is essentially a cost-cutting measure, since it's much easier to film a scene during the day.note It often becomes a form of Special Effect Failure shadows don't match the flashlights, headlights or torches involved.
 In fact, sometimes the shadows of the supposed light sources are clearly visible.
-In certain cinemaphile circles this was known as "broad daynight."
-Sometimes, even today it remains a necessity though, as with some lenses film isn't sensitive enough to shoot without enough light, or the location won't allow any practical way of hiding the lights (this is common in areas where there is no motivated light).
+In certain cinemaphile circles this was known as "broad daynight".
+It sometimes remains a necessity even today, though, as with some lenses film isn't sensitive enough to shoot without enough light, or the location won't allow any practical way of hiding the lights (this is common in areas where there is no motivated light).
 Thanks to the advent of the digital post-production it's also much easier to do convincingly (such as doing sky replacements).